AI4WORK-Project/AIT-testing/README.md

 converted dataset's existing validation split, supply its explicit path to avoid reserving another holdout.

-CSV, trainer checkpoint and cluster cache formats do not encode full dataset, model and preprocessing provenance.
-Use new artifact/cache paths when changing weights, data, preprocessing or split seed; do not reuse artifacts built using samples that are now validation data.

 `--top-m-neurons` means M per scope: globally, per dynamic group, or per considered layer.
 The same per-scope budget is respected in consensus fusion.
 `--num-groups` chooses the group count; `--num-layers` evenly limits discovered